 Gros-Horloge

-The pride of the Rouennais, the astronomic clock lays on a Renaissance arch which has spanned the street since 1527.
+The pride of the Rouennais, the astronomic clock, is on a Renaissance arch that has spanned the street since 1527.
 The clock lies roughly equidistant between the Place du Vieux Marché and the cathedral.
-The Gros Horloge itself dates back to the 16th century and its movement from 1389.
+The Gros-Horloge itself dates back to the 16th century, and its movement dates from 1389.

-The Gros Horloge is flanked by a gothic belfry built between the 14th and the 15th centuries, which houses the bells linked to the clock’s movement.
+The Gros Horloge is flanked by a gothic belfry built between the 14th and 15th centuries.
+This belfry houses the bells linked to the clock’s movement.

 The two facades of the clock display 24 rays of sun against a blue starred sky.